-Dave provides administrative and strategic leadership to the Ginsberg Center which includes work with staff, students, and Ginsberg programs.
-His primary goals focus on staff development, increasing student learning, and building authentic relationships with community partners that lead to results.
+Dave provides strategic and administrative leadership to the Ginsberg Center which includes work with staff, students, and Ginsberg programs.
+His primary goals focus on building sustainable infrastructure for equitable campus-community partnerships, staff development, increasing student learning, and building authentic relationships with community partners that lead to positive results.

-Dave started his career at Ginsberg working in with the SERVE Office for nine years before working in the public school classroom, teaching middle school Language Arts and Social Studies.
-He then returned in 2006 to serve as Director of Student Initiatives, and became the Associate Director of Ginsberg in 2013.
-Dave received a Bachelor of Arts in English Literature and Language with a minor in history from the University of Michigan.
-He holds a Master of Arts degree in Social Foundations of Education from Eastern Michigan University.
+Dave started his career at the Ginsberg Center working with SERVE, before moving to the public school classroom, teaching middle school Language Arts and Social Studies.
+He returned to the University in 2006 as the Ginsberg Center’s Director of Student Initiatives, and became the Associate Director of the Ginsberg Center in 2013.
+Dave earned a Bachelor of Arts in English Literature and Language with a minor in history from the University of Michigan.
+He holds a Master of Arts degree in the Social Foundations of Education from Eastern Michigan University.

 Some of Dave’s hobbies include painting, fishing, hiking, and other outdoor activities.
-Dave loves attending Top of the Park and other live music events.
-He loves to read, spend time with his family, cook, and coach youth soccer.
+He loves to read, spend time with his family, cook, and attend local music and arts events.